Tallinn… I have to admit, I did not know much about the capital of Estonia before visiting it.

 Though the city was quite bombed during the WW2, Tallinn’s old town is astonishingly well preserved.
 It was built between the 15th and 17th centuries and for this reason it is inscribed on the UNESCO World Heritage list!

-You don’t really need a map nor an itinerary to discover it.
+You don’t really need a map or an itinerary to discover it.
 Just going by foot everywhere and stumbling on interesting things is fulfilling enough.
-Go eat some local food in one of the countless restaurants, stroll the narrow streets checking the cute stores around.
+Go eat some local food in one of the countless restaurants, and stroll the narrow streets checking the cute stores around.

-Read below to know more about where to eat amazing food in the city
+Read below to learn more about where to eat amazing food in the city.

-– 2.
-Go up the Saint Olaf’s church to enjoy the view –
+2. Go up to Saint Olaf’s church to enjoy the view

 After walking around those pretty streets of the Old city, you would like to take a look at those pointy spires and red-tiled turrets from above, wouldn’t you?

 The best place to do so is St. Olaf’s Church (Oleviste kirik).
-You can see the view to the whole city from there, absolutely stunning!
-Be prepared to climb some stairs, at the end, it is worth the view!
+You can see the view of the whole city from there, absolutely stunning!
+Be prepared to climb some stairs, but in the end, it is worth the view!

 NOTE: It might be better to go to the tower of St Olaf’s church right after the opening (10 a.m.).
 There is only one spiral staircase to go up and people obviously need to go both directions, up and down.
 Thus, if you are visiting in the middle of the day, you will have to often stop and let people who go down pass.

-“No way, seriously, she want me to go to a history museum?” – you might think.
+“No way, seriously, she wants me to go to a history museum?” – you might think.

 Trust me on this one, the Museum of the History of Estonia is not as boring as it sounds!

-On the contrary, the Museum of History of Estonia is one of the most interactive museum I have been to.
-They really did make a great job making the museum as engaging as possible.
-You can touch and play with some displayed items while learning cool stuff about the national history (something that I really appreciate!), not only stare at text.
+On the contrary, the Museum of History of Estonia is one of the most interactive museums I have been to.
+They really did do a great job making the museum as engaging as possible.
+You can touch and play with some displayed items while learning cool stuff about national history (something that I really appreciate!), not only stare at text.

-HOW TO GET THERE: Kadriorg is a bit outside from the Old Town, but it is very easy to get there by public transportation, Tram Nº1 goes right to its entrance.
-The price of the tram ticket is 1,60 EUR for adults, and just 80 cents for students.
-You should buy a ticket directly from the driver (there is a little drawer where you put the money, and the driver will give you the tickets and change in return)
+HOW TO GET THERE: Kadriorg is a bit outside of the Old Town, but it is very easy to get there by public transportation, Tram Nº1 goes right to its entrance.
+The price of the tram ticket is 2 EUR.
+You can buy a ticket at ticket machines on certain locations, or pay with a contactless card at the rectangular orange validators in the front of the vehicle.

 As Tallinn is an important port city, as I mentioned above, it has A LOT to show you about its fleet.